ACTION (U.S. government agency)

 ACTION was a United States government agency described as "the federal domestic volunteer agency".
 It was formed July 1, 1971, during President Richard Nixon's first term under the provisions of Reorganization Plan Number One, and Executive Order 11603, June 30, 1971, to provide centralized coordination and administration of Government-sponsored domestic and international volunteer agencies.

+Formation

 Among the programs transferred to the new agency were: